 SOLID is a mnemonic acronym for five software design principles intended to make software design more understandable, flexible and maintainable.
 The principles are a subset of many principles promoted by Robert C. Martin (aka Uncle Bob).
-These principles are the central part of Martin’s book Clean Architecture: A Craftsman’s Guide to Software Structure and Design.
+These principles are central to Martin’s book Clean Architecture: A Craftsman’s Guide to Software Structure and Design.

-The following post is a result of Martin’s book summary with additional thoughts that came up during reading his book.
+The following post is a result of Martin’s book summary with additional thoughts that came up during reading his book, and it includes:

 What is Software Architecture?

-Behavioural requirements are constantly changing, to efficiently deliver those requirements, software must have a restricted structure.
+Behavioural requirements are constantly changing, and to efficiently deliver those requirements, software must have a restricted structure.

 Traditionally, leaders and managers used to say, “I will tell you what to do, and you will tell me how you are going to do it.”
 The teaming of humans and machines, combined with the fast pace of innovations, has changed the order.
 This means as we discussed, that the “how” defines the “what” more than the “what” defines the “how”.The Human-Machine Team – Brigadier General Y.S, 2021, p.
 102.

-Having that said, software architecture is the set of paradigms and restrictions that compose the structure of a software system.
+Having said that, software architecture is the set of paradigms and restrictions that compose the structure of a software system.

 Good software architecture ensures that each change in the software system will take an effort in proportion to the size of the change.